MikolajBalcerek/ChessLine/README.md

 6. Repeat steps 4-5 as many times as you wish
 7. Wait to be automatically matched
 8. Play chess using long algebraic notation ("e2e4") or type "FORFEIT" to give up
+9. Type MATCH or answer yes to mark yourself as ready for the next game.
 ## Unfinished and known bugs
 -